Ciénaga de Zapata National Park Tour - Photo 1

 Ciénaga de Zapata National Park Tour

-On this trip from Varadero, you'll visit the Ciénaga de Zapata National Park, known for being the most important wetland of the insular Caribbean.
+On this trip from Varadero, you'll be taken to the Ciénaga de Zapata National Park, where we'll discover the most important wetland of the insular Caribbean.
 Description.

 • 11 hours